androsaba/androsaba.github.io/_posts/2023-11-29-treatment_effect_modeling.md

 | **Synthetic Control** | **Targete Transformation** Method |

 **DiD** and **Synthetic Control** are used when intervention already occurred, post-intervention values of the treatment group are already observed and we want to estimate the effect.
 But if we want to predict the uplift before the intervention **2-Model** and **Target Transformation** approaches are relevant.
-And lastly, **Synthetic Control** is the only method out of these four which allows using time series of completely different variables than the one in the treatment group as a control and additionally, unlike **DiD**, it allows using the same variable but dissimilar time series compared to the treatment group as control.
+And lastly, **Synthetic Control** is the only method out of these four which allows using time series of completely different variables than the one in the treatment group as a control and additionally, unlike **DiD**, it allows using a dissimilar time series of the same variable as a control.